Facebook removes 687 pages, accounts linked to Congress IT cell

 These accounts, it said, were part of a coordinated networks and were removed not based on content or fake news but for "inauthentic behaviour" and for pushing spam.

-They said, "We removed 687 Facebook Pages and accounts - the majority of which had already been detected and suspended by our automated systems - that engaged in coordinated inauthentic behavior in India &were linked to individuals associated with an IT Cell of the Indian National Congress."
+They said, "We removed 687 Facebook Pages and accounts - the majority of which had already been detected and suspended by our automated systems - that engaged in coordinated inauthentic behavior in India & were linked to individuals associated with an IT Cell of the Indian National Congress."

 Facebook moves to curb white nationalism, separatism on platform